Clipboard management

 Ever wondering if it’s possible to copy text from an iOS device and paste it to another iOS device?
 Or even copy text back and forth between your iOS device and your PC/Mac/Linux computer?
 Yes, you got the answer, Share Clipboard makes all these possible!

-There is a JS/node version for Windows/Linux plus apps for macOS/iOS.
+There’s a JS/node version for Windows and Linux, plus apps for macOS and iOS.

-pastebin, the public sharing thing also has a command line.
-Handy if what you are copying is not private.
+pastebin, the public sharing service, also has a command-line.
+Handy if what we’re copying isn’t private.

 altcopy